Hans Ehlers: Group commander and death

 On 17 April 1944, Ehlers was appointed Gruppenkommandeur (group commander) of I. Gruppe of JG 1, succeeding Major Rudolf-Emil Schnoor.
 Ehlers claimed his first aerial victory as Gruppenkommandeur on 13 May.
 That day 289 B-17 bombers from the 1st Bomb Division headed for oil targets in western Poland while 261 Consolidated B-24 Liberator bombers from the 2nd Bomb Division attacked the Focke-Wulf factories at Tutow.
 Further 199 B-17 bombers of the 3rd Bomb Division attacked railroad targets near Osnabrück.
 This attack force was escorted by 1,107 fighter aircraft.
 JG 1 was sent to intercept the bombers of the 1st Bomb Division but were engaged by the escorting fighters over the Bay of Lübeck.
 During this aerial battle, Ehlers claimed a P-47 fighter shot down.

 Two days later, VIII Bomber Command sent almost 900 bombers to Berlin and Braunschweig.
 JG 1 intercepted the bombers near Rheine/Osnabrück.
 On this mission, Ehlers claimed a B-24 bomber destroyed.
 On 6 June, Allied forced launched the Normandy landings.
 At 05:00, Ehlers received the order to relocate to France.
 That day, I. Gruppe left the airfield at Bad Lippspringe and relocated to Le Mans Airfield.
 Ehlers was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 June 1944.
 In September, I. Gruppe relocated back to Germany.
 During the period associated with Operation Overlord (6 June – 30 August 1944), the Gruppe claimed 50 aerial victories for the loss of 34 pilots killed, 3 taken prisoner of war, and further 13 wounded.

 On 21 November, 421 B-17 bombers of the 1st Bomb Division attacked the Leuna works.
 According to Mathews and Foreman, Ehlers shot down a B-17 bomber that day.
 This claim is not listed by Prien and Rodeike.
 Ehlers claimed his last aerial victory on 25 December when approximately 400 B-17 and B-24 bombers attacked German communication and transportation centers in western Germany.
 I. Gruppe intercepted the bombers from the 2nd Bomb Division around St. Vith/Bastogne where for the loss of one of their own seven B-24 bombers were claimed, including one by Ehlers.
 On 27 December 1944, Ehlers led a flight of 18 Fw 190s on a mission to cover ground troops in the Dinant-Rochefort area during the Battle of the Bulge.
 On the approach to the target, they were intercepted by P-51 fighters of the USAAF 364th Fighter Group west of Mayen.
 Ehlers was shot down and killed in action in his Fw 190 A-8 (Werknummer 739363) near Bereborn.
 Ehlers had ignored the warnings of his fellow pilots and only three pilots returned from this mission.
 He was succeeded by Hauptmann Georg Hackbarth as commander of I. Gruppe.
+He had been nominated for the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) which was not approved before the war ended.